lingxiaoW/PaperNotes/Paper Reading/Robotics/AI Robots Integration/AIRobotsIntegration.md

 - **CLIPort What and Where Pathways for Robotic Manipulation** **[`arXiv 2021`]** *Mohit Shridhar, Lucas Manuelli, Dieter Fox* [(arXiv)](http://arxiv.org/abs/2109.12098) [(pdf)](./CLIPort%20-%20What%20and%20Where%20Pathways%20for%20Robotic%20Manipulation.pdf) [(Notes)](./ARI_Notes/CLIPort.md) (Citation: 432)
+  - A fellow-up work of Transporter, which adds CLIP into the Transporter to enable it understand language inputs.

 ### 2022